bosgithub/Microsoft_Azure_AI_Fundamentals/README.md

 ### Computer vision
 Computer vision is machine learning models which process visual inputs such as picture and videos.
 This is used for image classification, object detection, semantic segmentation, image analysis/description, facial detection analysis, OCR and more.

-Microsoft Azure offers services such as computer vision, custom vision, face, form recognizer.
+Microsoft Azure offers services such as:

+Computer vision: analyze images and video, and extract descriptions, tags, objects, and text

+Custom vision: train custom image classification and object detection models using your own images

+Face: build face detection and facial recognition solutions

+Form recognizer: extract information from scanned forms and invoices